Hamidreza Sharifan’s Homepage

-My current research is centered on the application of nanotechnology towards environmental remediation aiming to promote layers of food safety.
+My current research is centered on the application of nanotechnology for environmental remediation aiming to promote layers of food safety in a global view.
 Research in nano-enabled agriculture is an interdisciplinary approach that links to the bio-geo-chemical engineering principles.
 Through a collaboration between the Zachary Department of Civil Engineering and the Department of Biological and Agricultural Engineering of TAMU, our professional research team aims to provide safe food and a clean environment for the growing population.

 Through my research career, our team has investigated: